posted on Oct 24, 2019

 If you have the right type of home for this project and you’re willing to spend the money, it’s time to get started on building your new deck!
 Whatever you do, make sure you hire professionals, like Legacy Service, who know what they’re doing, so your deck can bring you rest and relaxation for years to come.

 Our team at Legacy Service has the experience and expertise you need for this job.
-We handle all types of home exterior design, installation, replacement, and repair services, and we’re always ready to help a homeowner achieve the dream house they’ve been yearning for.
+We handle all types of home exterior design, installation, and replacement services, and we’re always ready to help a homeowner achieve the dream house they’ve been yearning for.
 Rooftop decks require careful preparation, thoughtful design, and expert construction services.
 Once it’s done (and done correctly), you might even be wondering how you used to live without one.
-To learn more about building a deck over your garage roof, give us a call at 215-798-9790 or contact us at https://legacyusa.com/contact/.
+To schedule a roof replacement consultation, give us a call at 215-798-9790 or contact us at https://legacyusa.com/contact/.

 Posted on Oct 24, 2019 in Roof